This healthier blueberry lemon poppy seed bread is studded with fresh blueberries and made a little more indulgent with a swirl of cream cheese.

 After playing around with the recipe, I think I found a happy medium between adding floral notes from local honey, while still keeping the bread light, airy, and not too brown.

-Wondering how it turned out?
+Wondering how this healthier blueberry lemon poppy seed bread turned out?
 Let’s just say that it didn’t last the weekend ;).

 In a large mixing bowl, whisk together oil, ⅓ cup sugar and 2 ½ tablespoons honey until well combined.